NRollo/WiFiStation/README.md

 # ESP32 Wi-Fi Station and ADC2 Example

-This example "merges" the wifi station example and the ADC2 example in order to test using wifi and the ADC2 on the ESP32-WROOM sequentially.
+This example "merges" the wifi station example and the ADC2 example in order to test using wifi and the ADC2 on e.g. the ESP32-WROOM sequentially.
+As the ADC2 is "disabled" when the WiFi driver is installed and configured, it is only possible to use the two features one at a time if both features are needed in the application - meaning that the WiFi driver must be disconnected and uninstalled for the ADC2 to work.

 The example has the following flow:
 1. Sample the ADC2 channel #0
 2. Install the wifi driver and connect